 Water main cleaning program

 Every summer, we flush water mains as part of our annual water main cleaning program.
-The 2019 water main cleaning program is scheduled to begin in May.
+The 2019 water main cleaning program is scheduled to begin on May 15, 2019.

 To see if we will be flushing the water mains on your street in the next few days, visit